 Kobby lives with his father and his mother.
+At home, duties include carrying water, washing clothes and running errands.
 His father is sometimes employed and his mother is sometimes employed.
-Kobby works at home carrying water, washing clothes and running errands.
 There are 4 children in the family.

 Soccer, art and bicycling are Kobby's favorite activities.
 In high school his performance is average and he also regularly attends church activities and Bible class.

 Your love and support will help Kobby to receive the assistance he needs to develop his potential.
 Please pray for him.

 Kobby lives in the coastal community of Sakumono Estates, home to approximately 5,500 residents.
 Typical houses are constructed of cement floors, wood walls and corrugated iron roofs.
 The primary ethnic groups are Gas, Akans and Ewes and the most commonly spoken languages are Ga, Twi and Ewe.

 The regional diet consists of maize, beans, bananas, chicken, fish, bread, cassava, beef, plantains, rice and goat.
 A common health problem in this area is malaria.
 Most adults in Sakumono Estates work as fishermen and earn the equivalent of $32 per month.
 This community needs scholastic materials, teachers, employment opportunities, fish storage facilities and improved housing.

 Your sponsorship allows the staff of Glory Assembly of God Child Development Center to provide Kobby with Bible teaching, health screening, hygiene education, indoor and outdoor games, social clubs, vocational training and tuition.
 The center staff will also provide meetings for the parents or guardians of Kobby.